 Staff will identify current and potential opportunities to improve natural habitat within the District.
 The opportunities will be primarily focused on areas located at, or bordering District property, where habitat restoration or creation goals are clear, pertinent and do not conflict with important plant operations.
-The District Board is actively participating in the North Bay Watershed Association, Gallinas Watershed Council and the Miller Creek Watershed Stewards.
+The District Board is actively participating in the North Bay Watershed Association and Gallinas Watershed Council.
 In addition, the District has committed funding for the Marin County Gallinas Creek and Miller Creek Watershed study.